gnosis/pm-scripts/README.md

 * NPM (should be installed with Node.js, and versions >= 5 should work)

+## Supported chains
+The SDK can work with either Mainnet, Rinkeby, Kovan or Ropsten networks.
+[GnosisDB](https://github.com/gnosis/gnosisdb/) currently support only Mainnet and Rinkeby networks.
+In order to deploy contract on Kovan or Ropsten you would need to install an instance of GnosisDB with the specific Ethereum node settings.
+We encourage users to use the Rinkeby network.

 ## Configuration
 The *conf* directory contains all the configuration files needed by the SDK, which are: **config.json** and **markets.json**.
 Besides that files, you can always specify any configuration file by providing its path as a parameter to the SDK as described in [How to run the SDK](#how-to-run-the-sdk) paragraph.